dfyockey/XSLT_PEDS/README.md

          unzipo - Unzip to One - Unzips a PEDS collection of Xml files and combines them into one uniquely-named Xml file.

+     When run, the choosen unzipping script will act on the latest .zip file it finds in the XSLT_PEDS folder.
 The Xml file, files, or folder containing Xml files should appear in the XSLT_PEDS folder.
 Each of these files differs from a simply unzipped file in the addition of a link required to enable formatting in a properly-configured browser.

-     Additionally, the downloaded zip file should disappear and, if not already there, a zipTrash folder should appear.
-The unzipping scripts move downloaded zip files into zipTrash upon completion.
+     Additionally, the downloaded .zip file should disappear and, if not already there, a zipTrash folder should appear.
+The unzipping scripts move downloaded .zip files into zipTrash upon completion.
-     The downloded zip files are unchanged, so they can be used again if desired.
+     The downloded .zip files are unchanged, so they can be used again if desired.
 You can retain or delete zipTrash or its contents as you wish.

+     If run from the command line in a terminal, the file to be unzipped may alternatively be provided as an argument to any of the unzipping scripts

   5. Open one of the generated Xml files to view the formatted PEDS data.